Guanajuato (city): Colonial era

 In 1679, by decree of viceroy of Mexico Fray Payo Enriquez de Rivera, the name was changed to Ciudad de Santa Fe y Real de Minas de Guanajuato (Very Noble and Loyal City of Santa Fe y Real de Minas de Guanajuato).
 It received an escutcheon in the same year, which is still in use.
 The city's coat of arms has a gold background with an image of a woman in the center referring to the Holy Faith (Santa Fe).
 It contains other images such as a seashell supported by two laurel branches, blue ribbon and marble columns.
 It is topped with the royal crown of Castille and acanthus leaves.

 In 1741, the city received the title of “The Most Noble and Loyal City of Santa Fe de Minas de Guanajuato” and became an “intendencia” (province) in 1790 because of the abundance of riches coming from its mines.
 In the 18th century, it was the world's leading silver extraction center, making it the richest city in Mexico for much of the early colonial period.
 The production of the La Valenciana mine alone affected the world economy, and made the counts of Valencianas one of the most powerful families in New Spain.
 The city was one of the richest and most opulent in New Spain in the 18th century.
 This wealth is manifested in its civil and religious architecture.
-The colonial architecture includes some of the best Baroque and Churrigueresque examples in the New World—such as the Valenciana, Cata, and La Compañía (Jesuit) Churches, and the Basilica of Our Lady of Guanajuato.
-Most constructions from this time are of pink or green sandstone.
-In the churches, the Baroque altars were gilded with gold from local mines.
-These structures have influenced later buildings throughout central Mexico.
-According to the UNESCO World Heritage Sites, the La Compañía and La Valenciana churches are considered among the most beautiful examples of Baroque architecture in Central and South America.